HenrikJoreteg/array-jumper/README.md

 // Should loop around if given negative jump number that
 // is out of range
 jumper(arr, 'a', -10) // returns 'e'

+// should work for item not found with no jump value jumper(arr, 'z') // returns 'a'

+// should work for item not found with jump value 1 jumper(arr, 'z', 1) // returns 'a'

+// should work for item not found with jump value 2 jumper(arr, 'z', 2) // returns 'b'
 ```